Daniel36000/WinForms-ThemeManager/README.md

 ```csharp
 using K.ThemeSupport;
 ```
-Then, register control need to manage:
+Then, register controls need to manage:
 - Register with multi properties
   If the control is already registered, this method overrides its current PropertyMap with a new one
+  Example:
 ```csharp
 ThemeManager.Register(label1, new Dictionary<string, (object, object)> {
     {"ForeColor", (Color.White, Color.Black)},